SystemsApproach/5G/impl.rst

 deserves closer attention is the RAN Control component included in the CU Control Plane.
-This is the near real-time controller introduced in Section 4.3, which means a CORD POD includes two SDN Controllers: this one control the RAN and ONOS shown in :numref:`Figure %s <fig-cord>` controls the fabric.
+This is the near real-time controller introduced in Section 4.3, which means a CORD POD includes two SDN Controllers: this one controls the RAN and ONOS shown in :numref:`Figure %s <fig-cord>` controls the fabric.
 (We actually use a second instantiation of ONOS for the former, but that's an implementation detail.)